loum/logga/docs/docs/index.md

 # Logga

-The `logga` module wraps the standard [Python logging](https://docs.python.org/3/library/logging.html) module and abstract some of the messy parts. `logging` itself is is similar to (possibly even motivated by) the [log4j](https://logging.apache.org/log4j/2.x/) facility.
+`logga` wraps the standard [Python logging](https://docs.python.org/3/library/logging.html) module and abstracts some of the messy parts. `logging` itself is similar to (possibly even motivated by) the [log4j](https://logging.apache.org/log4j/2.x/) project.
 Most importantly, `logging` guarantees a singleton object that can be used throughout your project.

-One of the handiest features with `logga` is that it automatically detects the output stream and is able to direct the logging ouput to `STDOUT` or to a file stream (if configured).

 Other useful links: